 Ischemic Heart Disease Program

-The Ischemic Heart Disease Program focuses on research related to coronary artery disease and other diseases that cause myocardial ischemia.
+The Ischemic Heart Disease Program in the Cardiovascular Research Center focuses on research related to coronary artery disease and other diseases that cause myocardial ischemia.

-Researchers are enrolling patients in randomized clinical trials exploring the efficacy of cardiac delivery of autologous CD34+ bone-marrow-derived stem cells following acute myocardial infarction and refractory angina.
+Researchers are enrolling patients in randomized clinical trials exploring the efficacy of cardiac delivery of autologous CD34+ bone-marrow-derived stem cells after acute myocardial infarction and refractory angina.

 Coronary physiology and imaging

-The Heart and Lung Research Center and Mayo Clinic are focused on evaluating coronary endothelial function and microvascular disease in those with symptoms of myocardial ischemia with normal coronary arteries or mild atherosclerosis.
+The Cardiovascular Research Center is focused on evaluating coronary endothelial function and microvascular disease in people with symptoms of myocardial ischemia with normal coronary arteries or mild atherosclerosis.

-Mayo researchers are evaluating new risk factors and candidate genes that confer risk for endothelial dysfunction and conducting a National Institutes of Health-funded clinical trial exploring novel mechanisms and therapies for endothelial dysfunction.
+Researchers are evaluating new risk factors and candidate genes that confer risk of endothelial dysfunction and conducting a National Institutes of Health-funded clinical trial exploring novel mechanisms and therapies for endothelial dysfunction.